felipemoraes/beautiful-jekyll/_posts/2017-06-25-dynamic-search.md

 Impact of perturbed coverage estimates.            |

-### Your take home messages:
+### Take-home messages:

 Briefly, we described several properties that dynamic search systems must cope with:

 - A high-precision baseline ranker may improve dynamic search at early interactions, whereas a high-recall baseline ranker tends to favor later interactions.
-- Mishandling user's feedback on individual passages associated with an aspect or on entire aspects may lead to decreased e effectiveness.
+- Mishandling the user’s feedback on individual passages associated with an aspect or on entire aspects may lead to decreased effectiveness.
 - There is a need for accurately estimating the coverage of each retrieved document with respect to each query aspect, particularly for queries with fewer aspects, which seem inherently harder to improve.
 - Early stopping strategies achieve a better gain-effort trade-off compared to late stopping strategies, which highlights the challenge of promoting effective exploration in this task.

-For more details about the results and analysis, stay tuned for our pre-print, or you can preview the paper in my [Master thesis](https://www.dcc.ufmg.br/pos/cursos/defesas/2069M.PDF).
+For more details about the results and analysis, stay tuned for our pre-print, or check out an extended version of the paper in my [Master's thesis](https://www.dcc.ufmg.br/pos/cursos/defesas/2069M.PDF).
 Or better, see you in Amsterdam in my presentation!
 Dank u wel en tot ziens!